SiddharthGupta25/SeleniumDemo/README.md

    <li>Mozilla Firefox</li>
 </ul>

 Use the <code>--browser</code> option to specify a browser, if no browser is specified the test cases will run on Edge by default.
-Below is the actual usage of the option
+Below is the actual usage of the option:

 <pre>
   <code> pytest -v -s TestCases\ --alluredir=".\Reports" --browser [chrome|firefox] </code>